 The canal arm running alongside Strines Road

 The upper section of the canal, between Bugsworth and Marple, was completed in the summer of 1796 and the earliest recorded consignment of lime conveyed by boat was on 31st July the following year.
 The Lime Kilns began operating shortly after this, in the autumn of 1797.
-The total cost of construction was £4,561 3s 9d, the equivalent of £266,155 in today's terms.
+The total cost of construction was £4,561 3s 9d, the equivalent of £446,600 in 2017.
 This was spent in several stages as additional kilns were added alongside the first in 1798, 1799 and 1800.
 It also probably included the cost of constructing the canal arm between the despatch area and Posset Bridge, where it re-joined the main canal below lock 13.
 This arm of the canal, which ran along the side of Strines Road, was filled in long ago but the blocked up entrance can still be seen under the bridge.

 The tops of the kilns were on the same level as the upper section of the Peak Forest Canal, so when limestone arrived at Marple from the quarries at Dove Holes by boat, it could be tipped directly into them.
 One ton of coal, conveniently mined on the spot, was added for every three tons of lime.
 The finished product of burnt lime was extracted from grates inside the tunnels at the bottom of the kilns and loaded into mule drawn wagons to be conveyed along a short tramway leading to the upper levels of the two covered despatch houses.
 One of these provided sufficient shelter from the weather over the canal arm for two boats to be loaded at a time, and the other was used for loading horse-drawn carts for local deliveries by road.
 In more recent years, both despatch buildings have been converted into unusual and attractive private homes.